Welcome!

 Answers:

-- I work with all adults of all ages.
+- I work only with adults – all ages.

-- I have a masters degree in clinical psychology and have received training in agencies, but now I am solely in private practice.
-Ive had special training in working with survivors of sexual abuse.
+- I have a master’s degree in clinical psychology.
+I’ve had special training in working with survivors of sexual abuse and sexual addiction.

 - Each session is 50 minutes.

-- I explore a clients belief system that is resulting in behavior that is counterproductive for him or her.
-We look at the behaviors origin, explore any unexpressed feelings or ideas that keep that old belief in place, and then look at what other options a client has that would work better to bring personal and relationship happiness.
+- I explore a client’s belief system that is leading to behaviors that are counterproductive.
+We look at the behavior’s origin, explore unexpressed feelings and ideas that keep the old belief in place, and then look at what other options a client has that would work better to bring personal and relational happiness.

-- Yes, Im a member of the California Association of Marriage and Family Therapists, and am active in the local Santa Clara Valley chapter.
+- Yes, I’m a member of the California Association of Marriage and Family Therapists, as well as the local Santa Clara Valley chapter.

 - Additional training and education are required to maintain an MFT license, and thus workshops, seminars, courses, etc. are part of the profession.
 But no one has to talk me into attending them.
 I love the learning.
-In the past couple of years, I have become absorbed by the fascinating research coming out of cognitive neuroscience, particularly about how the brain changes.
-I travel to Los Angeles once/month to attend a study group on Interpersonal Neurobiology given by Dr. Dan Siegel, and incorporate what I am learning into my work.
-Im also studying how this dovetails with the work on attachment theory done by Mary Main and others.
-All of this helps me to identify what mental health is, and how to help my clients achieve it.
+I have been especially fascinated by the research coming out of academia re cognitive neuroscience, particularly about how the brain changes.
+I studied with Dr. Dan Siegel in Los Angeles monthly for five years to learn Interpersonal Neurobiology and how to use this information in my work with clients.
+I combine this information with the work on attachment theory (how you and I form relationships from day one).
+All of this helps me to identify what mental health is, and to help my clients achieve it as quickly as possible.

-If you would like to make an appointment, or have additional questions, please call me at that number.
+If you would like to make an appointment, or have additional questions, please call me at:

-Whomever you decide to do your healing work with, I admire your courage for taking that step.
-The person you are about to really meet isnt me its you.
+I would be happy to work with you.
+But whomever you decide to do your healing work with, I admire your courage for taking that step.
+The person you are about to really meet isn’t me – it’s you!